I am a freelance journalism specialising in the role of business in society and Latin American affairs.

-Oliver is a regular contributor to The Guardian.
-He is a leading expert and freelance writer on sustainability and corporate responsibility.
-He is an experienced panel chair on a range of subjects and an in-depth report writer for global organisations such as the World Bank.
+I am a regular contributor to The Guardian and in-depth report writer for global organisations such as the World Bank.

 Research Topic: Pulp fictions: An ethnographic critique of the use of Corporate Responsibility in Foreign Direct Investment (Supervisor: Dr Sian Lazar, Department for Social Anthropology)